pual/couchbase-mobile-portal/md-docs/ready/training/06-adding-security.md

 In the sync function, you can use different API methods to route documents to channels, grant users access to channels and even assign roles to users.
 Open the data modeling lesson in a new tab, it will be useful throughout this section.

 Sync Functions can be relatively long so it's recommended to write a small piece of code and test that it does what you expect before moving on to the next clause.
-To achieve this, you will use the Admin UI to make changes to the Sync Function, the `/{db}/_bulk_docs` endpoint to add documents and then check the result in the Admin UI.
+To achieve this, you will use the Admin UI to make changes to the Sync Function and the `/{db}/_bulk_docs` endpoint to add documents and then check the result in the Admin UI.

 ![](img/image39.png)